Col John Gammell

 1877 54th Foot (West Norfolks) Lt Colonel (by brevet)

-In 1883, he inherited under deed of entail the estates of Lethendy and Whitewell in Perthshire from his uncle Andrew Gammell of Drumtochty.
-As there was no house to live in on the estate, he built a substantial residence in the Scottish baronial style, which he called 'The Tower of Lethendy', and there he resided until his death in 1902, by which time he had become a local J.P. and a member of the Perthshire County Council.
+In 1883, he inherited under deed of entail, the estates of Lethendy and Whitewell in Perthshire from his uncle Andrew Gammell of Drumtochty.
+As there was no house to live in on the estate, he built a substantial residence in the Scottish baronial style, which he called 'The Tower of Lethendy', and there he resided until his death in 1902, by which time he had become a local JP, County Councillor and Parish Councillor and Captain of the Blairgowrie Golf Club for a term.

 The estate of Lethendy and Whitewell, he left to his nephew Sydney James Gammell - he had broken the entail left by his uncle, in 1889.
-The contents of his house he also left to Sydney James.
+He also left the contents of his house to Sydney James.
 All his silver and plate went to his nephews Hector and Kensington, sons of his brother Harcourt, and the residue including all shares and investments to Sydney Albert Wharton Gammell, only son of his youngest brother Albert.
 Sydney Albert was also appointed his sole executor.